morosebose/documentation_and_style_guide/documentation_and_style_guide.md

 Clean HTML and CSS will rarely require any comments.
 Comments may be useful in development HTML or CSS code as reminders to the programmer, but production code is unlikely to benefit from comments.

 ## Git Commit Messages
-Udacity's instructors have developed a [Git Style Guide](http://udacity.github.io/android-nanodegree-guidelines/git.html) that details how to write a concise, thorough, and informative git commit message.
+For projects that are submitted via a GitHub repo, Udacity's instructors have developed a [Git Style Guide](http://udacity.github.io/android-nanodegree-guidelines/git.html) that details how to write a concise, thorough, and informative git commit message.
 Note that commit messages are in present imperative rather than past declarative tense.
-I.e., they specify what the commit should do rather than what was done to the code:
+I.e., they specify what the commit should accomplish rather than what was done to the code:

 - `feat: Add method to calculate average`     *(preferred)*
 - `feat: Added method to calculate average`   *(not preferred)*

+Bear in mind that the reviewer will see only the version of the project that is in the default branch of the GitHub repo at the time of submission.
+Any changes made to the branch after submission, or any code in branches other than the default, will not be accessible to the reviewer.

 ## README files
+Some Udacity projects require the student to include a README file.
+The README should provide all instructions that will enable an end-user to successfully run your project.
+The README file need not be very long, but it should provide all the necessary details for the end-user to set up and use your project as you have designed it.
+If you do not include such details, then your project may not work as expected for the reviewer.

+Examples of the sort of information needed in the README are:

+- What version of the programming language is your project written in?
+A program written in, say, Python 2.7 may not run if the end-user uses Python 3.
+- If your code will run only on Windows, only on Mac, etc., the README should specify this.
+For safety's sake, even if you think the code is platform-agnostic, include details regarding the operating system and version you used to develop your project.
+- If you used any external libraries, provide detailed instructions on how to download and install the files:
+  - If you have used a package manager such as pip, please provide the exact command to be typed for downloading and installing the library.
+  - If the library needs to be downloaded manually, provide the URL to the download site.
+  - If there are several versions of the external library, be sure to specify which version is needed.
+  - If there are any known “gotchas” that the user should keep in mind while installing or running the external library, be sure to include instructions or URLs regarding those.
+- Provide installation instructions as needed.
-- describe how to run app, how app works
+- Explain how your program is to be launched and run:
-- Teresa Aysan's PFwP file
-- Template?
-Is it filled in, is it accurate?
+  - Is there an icon to double-click?
+  - Is there a prompt to be entered at a command-line?
+  - Are there any environment variables to be set?

+Specific projects may have additional requirements for the README.
+Please check the rubric for the project and verify that the README is in keeping with the stated requirements.